swapnilbotu/gemini_quizify/README.md

 # Gemini Quizify
 ## Description
-- The **AI-Generated Quiz Tool** project focuses on providing students and learners with accessible and effective means to reinforce their understanding of various topics.
+- My **AI-Generated Quiz Tool** project focuses on providing students and learners with accessible and effective means to reinforce their understanding of various topics.

 - A streamlit app that can <ins>read user-provided documents, offer instand feedback, and dynamically generate a quiz with 1-10 multiple-choice questions with answer keys and explanations prepared</ins> that allow users to test themselves.